 Yes, I am.
-And maybe you were or are too; to some extent, or maybe you were at some point of your life.
+And maybe you were or are too; to some extent, or maybe you were at some point in your life.

 I don’t like conflicts.
 I just hate them.
 So, I try to avoid them at any cause.
 My favorite word for years -too many years- was “Yes.”
 “Yes, I can change my plans at the last minute.”
 “Yes, I will do that for you.”
 “Yes, we can go wherever you want to have a drink.”

-Sometimes to be honest I used the word “no” as well, for example “No, I don’t have a problem with that.”
+Sometimes, to be honest, I did use the word “no” as well.
+For example, “No, I don’t have a problem with that.”
 That wasn’t a clear no, or that wasn’t a no at all, but I dreaded the idea of what the others could say and even worse I dreaded their disapproval.
 What would they think of me?
 I wanted to please everyone.
 I wanted to be liked.
 I wanted to be loved.
 I was the one that I didn’t and couldn’t say no.